herajda/codedu/docs/specification.md

 You have several options to do:

 - see in which classes you are added
-- in each class you can see your assignments, their deadlines and possibly their tests
+- in each class the student can see their assignments, deadlines and tests
-- the student will be allowed to upload their solution
+- the student will be allowed to upload their solution for each assignment and see how the tests go

+### Technical specification

+The code-grader will have frontend developed using HTML/CSS + React and backend in C++.

+I'll use [Crow](https://crowcpp.org/master/) and [Boost.Asio](https://www.boost.org/doc/libs/1_78_0/doc/html/boost_asio.html) for communicating between the backend server and the frontend website.
+I am also considering using [Oat++](https://oatpp.io/).

+A big technical question is how the test will be run.
+To ensure safety, all tests will evoke creating a Docker container just for the purpose of running one test.
+This could hopefully be done using simple system calls.